saikatroyc/gamehoarder/readme.md

-gamehoarder webapp to manag game collections
+gamehoarder webapp to manage game collections

+Notes:
+Images in images/ folder needs to be given permission for rw.